Peace dollar: Striking of 1964-D Peace dollars

 The new pieces were publicly announced on May 15, 1965, and coin dealers immediately offered $7.50 each for them, ensuring that they would not circulate.
 The public announcement prompted a storm of objections.
 Both the public and many congressmen saw the issue as a poor use of Mint resources during a severe coin shortage, which would only benefit coin dealers.
 On May 24, one day before a hastily called congressional hearing, Adams suddenly announced that the pieces were deemed trial strikes, never intended for circulation.
 The Mint later stated that 316,076 dollars had been struck; all were reported melted amid heavy security.
 To ensure that there would be no repetition, Congress inserted a provision in the Coinage Act of 1965 forbidding the coinage of silver dollars for five years.
 No 1964-D Peace dollars are known to exist in either public or private hands.
 In 1970, two unknown specimens were discovered in a Treasury vault and were ordered destroyed.
 Rumors and speculation about others surviving in illegal private possession immediately began and continue to appear from time to time.
 Pieces appearing to be 1964-D dollars have also been privately restruck using unofficial dies and genuine, earlier-date Peace dollars.

 Some Peace dollars using an experimental base metal composition were struck in 1970 in anticipation of the approval of the Eisenhower dollar; they are all presumed destroyed.
 This new dollar coin was approved by an act signed by President Richard Nixon on December 31, 1970, with the obverse to depict President Dwight D. Eisenhower, who had died in March, 1969.
-Circulating Eisenhower dollars contained no precious metal, though some for collectors were struck in 40% silver.
+Circulating Eisenhower dollars contained no silver, though some for collectors were struck in 40% silver.